vgvassilev/clad/docs/userDocs/source/user/reference.rst

-   For now it is enough to know that forward mode automatic differentiation (AD) is more efficient than the reverse mode automatic differentiation when the number of output parameters of the function are greater than the number of input paramters of the function.
+   For now it is enough to know that forward mode automatic differentiation (AD) is more efficient than the reverse mode automatic differentiation when the number of output parameters of the function are greater than the number of input parameters of the function.

    ::